ONLYOFFICE/Kubernetes-Docs/README.md

 To allow the StatsD metrics in ONLYOFFICE Docs, follow step [5.2](#52-metrics-deployment-optional)

 ### 7. Make changes to Node-config configuration files
 *This step is optional.
-You can skip step [#7](#7-make-changes-to-node-config-configuration-files) at all if you don't need to make changes to the configuration files*
+You can skip step [#7](#7-make-changes-to-node-config-configuration-files) entirely if you don't need to make changes to the configuration files*

 #### 7.1 Create a ConfigMap containing a json file